Did you know? According to the recent survey, Tesla model 3 came in second place on the list of the UK’s best selling cars in 2021.

 - Demand for additional vehicles.

-- New drivers, mostly young, ditching the ride-hailing services and instead started learning driving and buying used vehicles.
+- New drivers, mostly young, ditched the ride-hailing services and started learning to drive and buy used vehicles.

 There are a wide variety of ways to be duped when purchasing a used vehicle.
 Your investment will be wasted if you aren’t careful when evaluating your car.
 We have plenty of points covered for you to make sure you’re getting a good deal on that used car before you buy it.
 Know the used car buying checklist here.
 You should perform some basic tests.